Nursing education center will be regional hub of excellence

 Health care and social services are the highest growth economic development sectors in Rhode Island, encompassing more than 3,200 unique businesses and employing more than 81,000 people, according to data from the R.I.
 Department of Labor and Training.
 Significant long-term demand for registered nurses is also predicted, with nearly 4,400 openings for registered nurses projected over the next decade.

 That is why restoring the abandoned South Street Power Station into a state-of-the-art Nursing Education Center – where URI and Rhode Island College will share facilities – is a strategic and savvy use of this long-neglected space.
-Located at the junction of the state’s major hospitals, the Warren Alpert Medical School at Brown University, and Johnson and Wales University’s physician assistant program, the NEC will catalyze existing teaching and research, create new synergies, and foster productive collaborations.
+Located at the junction of the state’s major hospitals, the NEC will catalyze existing teaching and research, create new synergies, and foster productive collaborations.
 The opening of this 133,000 square foot state-of-the-art facility, slated for 2016, is an important step in creating a health care hub for the region, and has strong support from the Greater Providence Chamber of Commerce, Commerce RI, the Hospital Association of Rhode Island, the Rhode Island Center for Nursing Excellence, and city and state leaders.

 The Rhode Island General Assembly, Board of Education and State Properties Committee vetted and approved the state’s 15-year lease with developer CV Properties, LLC with an option to purchase after six years.